makerdao/testchain-client/README.md

 `on()` is similar to `once()` in that it will look to target an individual event coming from a specific chain channel.
-The difference however is that `on()` gives the user finer control in terms of what event and payload they wish to listen for. `once()` will resolve it's promise with the next event on the stream that matches it's event parameter.
+The difference however is that `on()` gives the user finer control in terms of what event and payload they wish to listen for. `once()` will resolve its promise with the next event on the stream that matches its event parameter.

 The `on()` function takes three parameters, the chain id we wish to listen on, the event we wish to listen for on that chain channel, and a callback which